Philadelphia: Environmental policy

 "Green Cities, Clean Water" is an environmental policy initiative based in Philadelphia that has shown promising results in mitigating the effects of climate change.
 The researchers on the policy have stated that despite such promising plans of green infrastructure building, "the city is forecasted to grow warmer, wetter, and more urbanized over the century, runoff and local temperatures will increase on average throughout the city".
-Even though landcover predictive models on the effects of the policy initiative have indicated that green infrastructure could be useful at decreasing the amount of runoff in the city over time, the city government would have to expand its current plans and "consider the cobenefit of climate change adaptation when planning new projects in limiting the scope of city-wide temperature increase.
+Even though landcover predictive models on the effects of the policy initiative have indicated that green infrastructure could be useful at decreasing the amount of runoff in the city over time, the city government would have to expand its current plans and "consider the cobenefit of climate change adaptation when planning new projects" in limiting the scope of city-wide temperature increase.

 Public safety

 Police and law enforcement

-According to a 2015 report by the Pew Charitable Trusts, the police districts with the highest rates of violent crime were Frankford (15th district) and Kensington (24th district) in the Near Northeast, and districts to the North (22nd, 25th, and 35th districts), West (19th district) and Southwest (12th district) of Center City.
+In a 2015 report by Pew Charitable Trusts, the police districts with the highest rates of violent crime were Frankford (15th district) and Kensington (24th district) in the Near Northeast, and districts to the North (22nd, 25th, and 35th districts), West (19th district) and Southwest (12th district) of Center City.
 Each of those seven districts recorded more than a thousand violent crimes in 2014.
 The lowest rates of violent crime occurred in Center City, South Philadelphia, the Far Northeast, and Roxborough districts, the latter of which includes Manayunk.

-Philadelphia had 500 (503 according to some sources) murders in 1990, a rate of 31.5 per 100,000.
+Philadelphia had 500, 503 according to some sources, murders in 1990, a rate of 31.5 per 100,000.
 An average of about 400 murders occurred each year for most of the 1990s.
 The murder count dropped in 2002 to 288, then rose to 406 by 2006, before dropping slightly to 392 in 2007.
 A few years later, Philadelphia began to see a rapid decline in homicides and violent crime.
 In 2013, the city had 246 murders, which is a decrease of nearly 40% since 2006.

 In 2014, 248 homicides were committed.
 The homicide rate rose to 280 in 2015, then fell slightly to 277 in 2016, before rising again to 317 in 2017.
 Homicides increased dramatically in the late 2010s/early 2020s, reaching 499 homicides in 2020 and surpassing the 1990 "record" in 2021, with 501st murder on November 27 and 510 by the end of the month.
+Phillie ended the year with 562 murders, an all-time record.
+It dropped in 2022 to 514, and significantly further again in 2023, to 410.